 Amy Toppen - tragically lost her brother, Army PFC Aaron Toppen, while he was bravely serving in Operation Enduring Freedom, Afghanistan.
 Through the work in his memory, including serving on the Board of Our Fallen Hero Foundation, Amy and her family have found strength in an ever-expanding community of support.
 And while it certainly brings pride to honor his memory, what she misses the most about Aaron is his wit, his silliness, and his willingness to help others.

-Ellen McElliot - Ellen Gill is a Chicago native, growing up in the western suburbs before going to the College of the Holy Cross in Worcester, MA for college.
+Ellen Gill - is a Chicago native, growing up in the western suburbs before going to the College of the Holy Cross in Worcester, MA.
 Upon graduation, Ellen was commissioned as Ensign in the Navy, and she spent six years active duty as a Surface Warfare Officer, serving tours on the USS TARAWA.
 USS OSCAR AUSTIN, and Recruit Training Command, Great Lakes.
 After leaving Active Duty, Ellen graduated from DePaul University with her Master in Public Administration, and since then, has held roles serving the military and veteran community at the USO of Illinois, Rush Road Home, Pat Tillman Foundation and currently at the Department of Labor - Veteran Employment and Training Services team.
 Ellen currently lives in Western Springs with her husband Ethan and her rescue dog Belle.

 Ellen Bailey - is a retired banker and busy grandmother who lives in Aaron’s home town of Mokena IL.
 She is the mother of Bridget as well as Brittany, our longstanding 5K event chairperson.
 She serves as treasurer, compliance officer and financial guru for the Our Fallen Hero Foundation.

-Christine Bilus - I am the sponsorship director for the Our Fallen Hero Foundation.
-I enjoy connecting with people in support of our foundation.
-It is my personal belief that a person should help people and leave the world a little better off than they found it.
-I hope I achieve this goal by helping to raise funds in support of our servicemen and women in our corner of the world.
+Christine Bilus - is the sponsorship director for the Our Fallen Hero Foundation.
+She is a 14 year resident of Mokena, a special education kindergarten teacher, and a married mother of three teenagers.
+She enjoys connecting with people in support of our foundation.
+Christine believes in leaving the world a little better off than she found it by helping to raise funds in support of servicemen and women.

 Jack Winter - is Aaron’s uncle and older brother to Pam Toppen.
 As a kid, he got in trouble during Sunday School with Aaron's father, Ron Toppen.
-He taught Aaron how to spin a basketball on one finger and how to administer real good wet willies upon his sisters.
+He taught Aaron the words to Frank Zapppa's Muffin Man, how to spin a basketball on one finger and the proper way to administer real good wet willies upon his sisters.
 Jack did a 35 year stint in financial markets and once got to ring the bell at the NYSE.
 He is proud to now have the time and opportunity to honor his dear nephew’s memory by doing a small bit of good in the world for all self-sacrificing veterans by acting as OFHF Board President.